What Temperature Should a Hot Tub Be?

 This will not only help maintain a safe and warm temperature, but it also won't spike up your electricity bills.

-However, if you are going away for a long time and you live in an extremely cold environment, it's best to fully drain your tub of hot water and turn it off.
+However, if you are going away for a long time and you live in a cold environment, it's best to fully drain your tub of hot water and turn it off.
 Doing this will prevent it from freezing and ruining your pipes.
 Think about it; fixing pipes in hot tubs costs more in comparison to a few bucks you'll splash on electricity costs.

 What temperature should I leave my hot tub on overnight?